NOTE: Current news, standings, results, historical archives and maps to game sites can now be found at www.flintmetroleaguesports.com.

 Current athletic league officers:

-Vice President: Scott Roper, Principal, Lapeer East High School
+Vice President: Sandy Macut, Principal, Swartz Creek High School

 Executive Director: Gary Oyster, Retired AD, Lapeer

 The Flint Metro League began in the fall of 1968 with original league members Ainsworth, Carman, Fenton, Holly, Lapeer and Swartz Creek.
 Enrollment fluctuations over the next forty-plus years led schools to join, leave, and even return to the Metro League.
 Since 1972, the Metro has had as many as ten and as few as seven member schools, but has always provided its small Class A and large Class B high school communities with stellar competition.
-In 2012-13, every Metro League school will have Class A status in the MHSAA.
+Every Metro League school has Class A status in the MHSAA.

-Among current FML schools, Swartz Creek is the largest with 1223 students enrolled for 2012-13; Linden is the smallest with an enrollment of 923.
+Among current FML schools, Swartz Creek is the largest with 1285 students enrolled for 2014-15; Clio is the smallest with an enrollment of 918.